hr0nix/MiniHack/MAINTENANCE.md

 ## Who is maintaining and hosting the benchmark?

-The MiniHack benchmark is hosted on GitHub and is maintained by the following people:
+The MiniHack benchmark is hosted on GitHub and is maintained by [its authors](./README.md#citation).
-- Mikayel Samvelyan
-- Robert Kirk
-- Vitaly Kurin
-- Jack Parker-Holder
-- Minqi Jiang
-- Eric Hambro
-- Fabio Petroni
-- Heinrich Küttler
-- Edward Grefenstette
-- Tim Rocktäschel

 ## How can the manager of the benchmark be contacted?

-The manager of the benchmark can be contacted by the following email: samvelyan@fb.com
+The maintainer of the MiniHack can be contacted by the following email: samvelyan [AT] fb [DOT] com

 ## Will the benchmark be updated?